Image: Early concept drawing visualising the potential future public art installation. Credit: Edward Hodgson for PSC.

 Pangaea Sculptors’ Centre has been embedded and in-residence at Imagineer Productions Temple Workshops in Foleshill, Coventry since summer 2020.
 Ongoing Covid restrictions made it initially impossible to bring the programme’s artists and partners together in Coventry and so research began in January 2021 with a series of dedicated online studio visits, presentations and workshops to create and nurture a discursive space where artists and project partners can come together to develop contextual understanding and to explore the possibilities of working collectively.

-With the anticipated relaxation of Covid restrictions, an intense period of embedded research, practical workshops, collaborative design and community consultation is planned for May 2021, with final designs for the new proposed installation scheduled for early July.
+With the anticipated relaxation of Covid restrictions, an intense period of embedded research, practical workshops, collaborative design and community consultation took place in May 2021, with final designs for the new proposed installation and public art programme of completed by July 2021.

 A temporary community will coalesce around the public processing of the raw materials of clay and straw and the creation of a new site specific, sculptural installation.